 Planning Your Layout with SketchUp

 Computer-based layout tools like SketchUp are another option for planning your van build.
-SketchUp is a free 3D design tool that can really help you visualize your van’s interior.
+SketchUp is a free 3D design tool that can really help you visualize your van’s layout.
 It has a bit of a learning curve, but there are some great tutorials out there going over how to use SketchUp to design your van.

-Do You Need a Bathroom?
+Do You Need a Toilet in Your DIY Van Conversion?

-- There’s a potential risk of unpleasant smells overtaking your living space.
+- There’s a potential risk of unpleasant smells overtaking your living space

-- You’ll have to deal with dumping your waste somehow.
+- You’ll have to deal with dumping your waste somehow

-- There are so many easily accessible places to go to the bathroom that having one in your van just isn’t necessary.
+- There are so many easily accessible places to go to the bathroom that having one in your van just isn’t necessary

-Our Choice: Public Restrooms and/or a Poop Shovel
+Option 1: Public Restrooms and/or a Poop Shovel

-If You Really Want One: Bathroom Installations and Portable Toilets
+Option 2: Bathroom Installations and Portable Toilets

 If you hate the idea of not having your own bathroom and you’re okay with giving up the space, it’s completely possible to put a toilet in your van.

-Installing a full-blown RV toilet and blackwater tank is generally too expensive and complex for the typical van build, but there are some portable options:
+Installing a full-blown RV toilet and blackwater tank is generally too expensive and complex for the typical van build, but there are some portable options.

 - Porta-Potty: Camco 5.3 Gallon Portable Toilet.
 This little toilet has a flush tank and separate holding tank for your waste.
 Odors are controlled using chemicals, just like in a porta-potty.
 These types of toilets are relatively inexpensive, but remember – you’ll need to dump your waste somehow.